huggingface/transformers/docs/source/en/model_doc/exaone3.md

 -->

-# EXAONE
+# EXAONE v3.0

 _EXAONE stands for **EX**pert **A**I for Every**ONE**_

 ## Overview
+EXAONE is the family of Large Language Models (LLMs) and Large Multimodal Models (LMMs) developed by LG AI Research.
+EXAONE stands for EXpert AI for EveryONE, a vision that LG is committed to realizing.

+## Model Details
-We introduce EXAONE-3.0-7.8B-Instruct, a pre-trained and instruction-tuned bilingual (English and Korean) generative model with 7.8 billion parameters.
+`EXAONE-3.0-7.8B-Instruct` is a pre-trained and instruction-tuned bilingual (English and Korean) generative model with 7.8 billion parameters.
 The model was pre-trained with 8T curated tokens and post-trained with supervised fine-tuning and direct preference optimization.
 It demonstrates highly competitive benchmark performance against other state-of-the-art open models of similar size.

 ## Usage tips